10 Steps to Cut Back On Drinking | The Jed Foundation

 Reward Yourself

-Drinking less has a lot of payoffs, but you might actually feel kind of crappy at first as you adjust physically, emotionally, and socially.
+Drinking less has a lot of payoffs.
+You may not feel great at first as you adjust physically, emotionally, and socially, but stick with it.
 Be good to yourself.
 Get enough sleep, work out, and build in downtime to help you manage stress.
-You may have a little extra cash now that you’re not spending as much on alcohol.
+You may also have a little extra cash now that you’re not spending as much on alcohol.
 Sign up for a yoga or meditation class, or get a massage or tickets to a concert.
 You’re doing something great for yourself.
 You deserve to feel good and reward yourself.

 Get Some Help

-Even if you are underage, you can reach out for support without being judged or lectured about how you shouldn’t be drinking at all.
+Even if you are underage, you can reach out for support without being judged or lectured.
 You can talk to a therapist or school counselor.
-There are apps such as Sunnyside, which help you track your progress and provide ongoing feedback, although it’s sometimes for a fee.
+There are also apps that help you track your progress and provide ongoing feedback; note that some apps may require a fee.

 Cutting back on alcohol is great for you, but it can also be a challenge.
-Give yourself a break if you slip up at times.
+Give yourself a break if you slip up.
 That’s just part of the process.
-Think about why it happened and what you can do differently to avoid having it happen again, and plow ahead.
+Think about why it happened and what you can do differently to avoid having it happen again, and then plow ahead.
 If you are really having trouble drinking less, you may need some support.
 That’s OK!
 There’s plenty of help out there.
 You can do this.

 Search Resource Center